Brian O'Connell (musician): Early years

 O'Connell's musical roots stretch back to Tappan, New York.
-In 1978, O'Connell, then a sophomore at Tappan Zee High School, was invited by two classmates to join their band "Apple Corps", a group that played mostly Beatles covers.
+In 1978, O'Connell, then a sophomore at Tappan Zee High School, was invited by two classmates, Paul Siegel and Mike Langer, to join their band "Apple Corps", a group that played mostly Beatles covers.
 Shortly after O'Connell joined the band, Apple Corps changed its name to "Sloke", and modified its repertoire to include Led Zeppelin, Boston, and the Grateful Dead.
 In early 1979, O'Connell and other Sloke band members invited their friend Salman Ahmad to join the group.
 Ahmad had only recently taken up the guitar, but was already good enough to play with the band at a Tappan Zee High School talent festival in February 1979.
 That performance marked the first time that O'Connell and Ahmad performed together publicly.
 Following the departure of Sloke's bassist several months later, O'Connell and Ahmad formed a new band, "Eclipse".
 Before the two could take their aspirations onto a bigger stage, Ahmad's parents moved back to Pakistan in 1981, and Ahmad began to study medicine at Lahore's King Edward's Medical College.